Aridsondez/Linear-Regression-/README.md

-# CAP 4630 HW1 — Linear Regression with Gradient Descent (Problem 1)
+# HW1 — Linear Regression with Gradient Descent (Problem 1)

 This README is your step-by-step guide to complete **Problem 1** and earn full credit.
 It explains what to implement, what to document, how to validate your results, and exactly what to include in your submission.